jamonholmgren/react-native-colo-loco/README.md

-# React Native Colo Loco 😜
+# React Native Colo Loco 🤪

-Hey!
-You found an experiment that I'm working on.
-Fun fun.

-This library lets you colocate your native Swift, Kotlin, Objective-C, and Java files with your React Native JavaScript/TypeScript files.
+Ever wanted to colocate your native Swift, Kotlin, Objective-C, and Java files with your React Native JavaScript/TypeScript files?

+Now you can!

 ![Colo Loco in action](https://user-images.githubusercontent.com/1479215/141171825-7dd5afa7-eb75-44ea-b653-04372a47e710.png)

+## Why?

+Integrating native modules and components into a React Native app is one of the more powerful and underutilized features of React Native.

+When you use Colo Loco, you don't have to do the lengthy manual setup for both iOS and Android, nor do you have to open Xcode, Android Studio, or be digging through the `./ios` and `./android` folders.

+You just drop in your native files, run `pod install`, and then import your native modules and components into your JavaScript/TypeScript files and build your app!
+Colo Loco will find your native files, automatically link them up to the Xcode and Android Studio projects, and you can focus on your code.

 ## Installation

+_Note that Colo Loco doesn't (yet) support Expo._

-Add this library to your development dependencies:
+Add Colo Loco to your development dependencies:

 ```
 npm install --save-dev react-native-colo-loco